Angienoelhaverly/Stock-Analysis/README.md

 ## Overview of Project
 ### Purpose
-The purpose of this analysis is to examine trends within the kickstarter campaign industry, specifically for theaters and plays.
-There are a few ways in which we will examine these trends in this analysis.
-One is to evaluate and compare how well campaigns performed based on the time of year when they were launched.
-A second evaluation will examine percentages that were successful versus those that failed or canceled in comparison to initial financial goals set.
-Two questions when examining this data will be to see if any trends exist as to what time of year a campaign launches as to how successful it may be and the other question will ask if there is a trend in how well a campaign performs compared to how lofty of a revenue goal it set.
+The purpose of this analysis is to examine two sets of data on stock within two years.
+The first data will look at total volume traded and the second is to compare annual returns on the stock between two years (2017 and 2018).
+The project uses VBA scripting to create a macro that will run loops through the data to find total volumes traded as well as yearly returns for one of the two years.
+The second purpose of this project is to refactor the code and compare the new code to the original.
+The purpose of refactoring the code will be to improve efficiency and make the code better enabled to handle larger amounts of data.

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date